SAHIL1265/care-os-hub/README.md

 Generate a complete production-ready healthcare operating system with premium UI/UX, smooth animations, responsive layouts, reusable components, and clean code.
 The application should feel like a real SaaS healthcare platform suitable for a final-year engineering project and portfolio.

-This project was built with [Lovable](https://lovable.dev).

-## Build with Lovable

-Continue developing this project in the [Lovable editor](https://lovable.dev/projects/9c8c5fe7-ac28-4e66-b2e2-f776605d2ba4).

-- **Ship faster**: describe what you want to build and Lovable handles the code.
-- **Stay in sync**: every change made in Lovable is committed straight to this repository.
-- **Full ownership**: this code is yours.
-Push to `main` on GitHub and your changes sync back into Lovable, ready for your next prompt.

 ## Development